-How do I clean my baby’s mouth?
+How do I clean my baby’s teeth and mouth?

-• Normally, it’s advised to wash a baby’s teeth twice a day.
+- Normally, it’s advised to wash a baby’s teeth twice a day.
 However, this recommendation can vary, so ask your pediatrician what is best for your child.